 Redirecting a domain

 Under the 'Hosting' tab in the Service Centre you can click 'Domain redirects' in the bottom left-hand menu.
 There, under the 'Overview' tab, you can simply insert the URL where you want the selected domain to redirect to.
 When entering a URL use the format https://yourdomain.com.

 In the 'Advanced' tab you can see which domain redirects you have in place.
 The redirection from the 'www.' subdomain to the primary domain is there by default.
 You can change whatever redirect you have set by clicking on a URL, entering the desired URL and saving.

 When you want to undo a domain redirect, e.g. because you built a new website, first delete the existing domain redirects by clicking the bin icon to the left of each of them.
 Then add the '@' subdomain again under 'Subdomains' in the bottom left-hand menu.
 Finally, navigate to 'Domain redirects' again, click the 'Advanced' sub tab and create the 'www' domain redirect anew.
 When creating the 'www' domain redirect, fill in 'www' as the subdomain and '@' as destination.
 The '@' signifies the primary domain without a subdomain prefix (not https://subdomain.yourdomain.com but just https://yourdomain.com).

 For multisite solutions you may want several domain names to be redirected to one website, where the URLs originally entered in the browser by visitors do not change.
-If this fits your needs, please send us an email in which you ask us to configure a server alias.
+If this fits your needs, please contact us to ask us to configure a server alias.

 A subdomain is a domain prefix to the primary domain (for example https://prefix.yourdomain.com).
 Subdomains can be useful to separate different parts of an organisation or company, or to give an important part of the website it's own spot.